ASTXRTYS/Crewaistudio/AUREN_DOCS/AI_ASSISTANT_RULES.md

 ---

-*These rules ensure consistent, professional, and secure operations across all AI sessions for the AUREN project.*
+*These rules ensure consistent, professional, secure, and continuously optimizing operations across all AI sessions for the AUREN project.*

+**Version History:**
+- *Version 1.0 - Initial rules*
-*Version 1.1 - Updated with team structure and mandatory documentation maintenance*
+- *Version 1.1 - Added team structure and mandatory documentation*
+- *Version 2.0 - Added optimization mindset, productivity focus, and removal protection (July 28, 2025)*

+⚠️ **REMINDER**: No content may be removed from this file without Founder authorization.